binhex/documentation/docker/faq/vpn.md

 Save the file and restart the container for the change to take effect.

-**Q12.** I have an application that does not seem to support the use of a proxy (privoxy), how do i configure the application to use Privoxy?
+**Q12.** I have an application that does not seem to support the use of a proxy (privoxy), how do I configure the application to use Privoxy?

 **A12.** You can configure ANY application to use Privoxy by adding in the following environment variable to the "Extra Parameters" field (please switch to "Advanced view" to view this) in the unRaid Web UI/Docker tab.